 fly.toml file for the deployment settings.
 That's all done with one command

 Selected App Name: hellodeno-dockerfile ?
-Select organization: Dj (dj) New app created Name = hellodeno-dockerfile Owner = dj Version = 0 Status = Hostname = <empty> Wrote config file fly.toml
+Select organization: Dj (dj) ?
+Select builder: Dockerfile (Use the existing Dockerfile) New app created Name = hellodeno-dockerfile Owner = dj Version = 0 Status = Hostname = <empty> Wrote config file fly.toml

 fly.toml file will be created.